 When it came time to name this piece, a long standing comrade of mine from our trio suggested, “El Coqui’.”
 This was a powerful suggestion from a 10 year old, and one Don was not entirely expecting.

 Their purpose is unwavering.
 Regardless of circumstance, the show must go on.
 Their music is always front and center in your mind when on the island, like it is theirs.
 It is their irrepressible gift to the world.

 Don was a very emotionally perceptive man and immediately recognized the paramount epiphany his students shared right before his eyes.
 What more can one teacher do than leave his students with a clear understanding of why he was there?
 I will never forget that moment.

 In the numerous years that followed, I was fortunate enough to see this man in his natural element.
-Among the countless musical projects and teaching he was involved in, Don and my Dad performed many times afterwards as part of their shared passion, The Suns of Walrus: Celebrating all things Beatle and British.
+Among the countless musical projects and teaching he was involved in, Don Mulvaney and my father performed many times afterwards as part of their shared passion, The Suns of Walrus: Celebrating all things Beatles and British.
 Together upholding and sharing the legacy of the greatest leap in the musical paradigm since the innovation of the guitar string.

 In the course of this immense tragedy I am at best a bit player on the furthest periphery.
 I cannot help but ask myself, “Who am I to write this article?”
 There are many who were much closer to him than I.